Jerusalem of Gold is the unofficial anthem of Israel and probably the most famous Jerusalem song.

 Three weeks after the debut of the song at the music festival, the Six Day war broke out.
 On June 7, IDF paratroopers liberated the Old City of Jerusalem and were the first Jews to approach the Western Wall – Judaism’s holiest place of worship – in 19 years.
 They prayed, they cried … they sang Yerushalayim Shel Zahav.

 When Naomi Shemer heard the soldiers had sung her song at this historic moment, she wrote an additional verse, recalling the blasts of the shofar from the Temple Mount that heralded the liberation of Jerusalem.

 Since then, many artists have recorded the song, in Hebrew as well as other languages.
 Artists who have performed Jerusalem of Gold include, among many others:

-Because the song is so much part of the Israeli national psyche, the movie Schindler’s List had to modified for Israeli audiences.
+Because the song is so much part of the Israeli national psyche, the producers chose it for the movie Schindler’s List.

 "As we had limited time in Jerusalem, I purchased your mini guide book and found it very informative.
 Thanks!" - Brian, S. Africa

 Click here for the top 5 discount hotels in Jerusalem.

 May 22, 20 06:16 AM